KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/04-sacred-marriage-hieros-gamos.md

 **Primary Structural Diagnosis:**
 The Archetype of **Harmonic Synthesis**.
-This mythos encodes the lawful union of **complementary metaphysical principles** whose resonance produces a higher-order coherence.
+This mythos encodes the lawful union of **complementary metaphysical principles** whose resonance produces a supernal-order coherence.
 It is the operational mechanism of **Centropic Synthesis (∴)** across the entire lattice — from Archetypal strata to Embodied experience.

 **Core Glyphic Sequence:**